 - Prior to WHP’s presence in Bihar, WHP estimated that only five percent of the state’s population had access to quality healthcare.
 Currently, WHP is on track to achieving 70 percent coverage in Bihar in the coming years.

 - WHP rural health providers are present in about 4,000 villages, which are served by 250 telemedicine centers.
-By 2015 WHP expects to be have presence in over 20,000 villages.
+By 2015 WHP expects to be have presence in more than 20,000 villages.

 - The WHP network in Bihar is growing rapidly, adding as many 400 villages per month.

-- WHP has connected over 62,000 rural patients to urban doctors just in the component using telemedicine, and estimates that about 760,000 patients have gone through the WHP system in overall terms.
+- WHP has connected more than 62,000 rural patients to urban doctors just in the component using telemedicine, and estimates that about 760,000 patients have gone through the WHP system in overall terms.